matterpoll/matterpoll/CONTRIBUTING.md

 ## Helping with translations

-Matterpoll supports localization in various languages.
-Because we as the maintainer only speak a small amount of language, we rely on contributors to help us with the translations.
+Matterpoll supports localization to various languages.
+We as maintainers rely on contributors to help with the translations.

 The translations process is:
 - While developing, new translation messages may be added or existing ones changed.